Dr Christian Winkler

 Making Trade Agreements Work in the Service of Society

 Trade agreements typically increase aggregate welfare.
 However, they also generate negative social and environmental spill-overs.
-In this SNF research project, my colleagues and I explore how trade agreements could become politically realistic and socially effective vehicles to address these spill-overs more directly.
+In this research project, my colleagues and I explore how trade agreements could become politically realistic and socially effective vehicles to address these spill-overs more directly.
 Learn more here!

 In this research project, I am investigating the political economy dynamics behind non-tariff measures (NTMs).
 As NTMs increase production and compliance costs, one would expect firms to oppose NTMs.
 However, little is known about firm' preferences and lobbying behavior with respect to NTMs.
 Which firms lobby on NTMs?
 Which type of NTMs do firms support?
 How do firms shape NTMs to their advantage?